 Do Not Love The World

 Do not love the world or the things in it.
 If anyone loves the world, the love of the Father is not in him.
-For all that is in the world—the desires of the flesh, the desires of the eyes, and the pride of life—is not from the Father but is from the world. — 1 John 2:15–16
+For all that is in the world—the desires of the flesh, the desires of the eyes, and the pride of life—is not from the Father but is from the world.

-In the Temptation in the Desert, the Devil tested Jesus by saying that He could have all the things and splendor of the whole world if He would only bow down to him.
-Today, the Devil incessantly deceives us into thinking that riches and enjoyment are most important on Earth, not the pursuit of holiness and love for God.
+In the Temptation in the Desert, the devil tested Jesus by saying that he could have all the things and splendor of the whole world if he would only bow down to him.
+Today, the devil incessantly deceives us into thinking that riches and enjoyment are most important on Earth, not the pursuit of holiness and love for God.

 The Trap Of Idolatry

-People will be lovers of themselves, lovers of money, boastful, proud, abusive, disobedient to their parents, ungrateful, unholy, without love, unforgiving, slanderous, without self-control, brutal, not lovers of the good, treacherous, rash, conceited, and lovers of pleasure rather than lovers of God. — 2 Timothy 3:2–4
+People will be lovers of themselves, lovers of money, boastful, proud, abusive, disobedient to their parents, ungrateful, unholy, without love, unforgiving, slanderous, without self-control, brutal, not lovers of the good, treacherous, rash, conceited, and lovers of pleasure rather than lovers of God.

 Because of our sins and the wiles of the enemy, we sometimes lose sight of the true meaning of love and its application to our daily lives.
 As a result, we choose to love things that immediately give us material gain and happiness.
 We love money, and the dollar becomes our god.